lloyd-ch/PMB--Chameleon-Microbes-Project/README.md

 ## Navigating this Repository
 - Click on the folder titled "Papers" to upload all documentation regarding the project including those for the literature review and citations
 - Click on the folder titled "Files" to upload all relevant datasests and other files (.csv, .txt, etc)
-      - for large files, they are uploaded as "Releases"
+- For large files, they are uploaded as "Releases" on the righ-hand side of the repository
 - Click on the links above in this "README.md" file to go to our shared google docs and the Colab notebook with the code for data analysis